cchudant/42ai_python_bootcamp/README.md

 numpy, pandas, matplotlib, tkinter and pillow need to be installed

-If you are using the nix package manager, open a nix-shell using `nix-shell default.nix` to automagically spawn a shell with the correct dependencies
+If you are using the nix package manager, open a nix-shell using `nix-shell shell.nix` to automagically spawn a shell with the correct dependencies